Federal Ozone Plans

 The FRAQMD submitted the Reasonably Available Control Technology Analysis to US EPA in August 2014:Enclosure to Feather River RACT SIP Submittal.pdf

-The Sacramento Regional 2008 Ozone Attainment and Reasonable Further Progress Plan was published for public review on August 31, 2017.
-The Plan will be considered for adoption at a public hearing on October 2, 2017.
+The Sacramento Regional 2008 Ozone Attainment and Reasonable Further Progress Plan was adopted by the FRAQMD Board of Directors on October 2, 2017.
 The Plan and public notice are available below:Sac Regional 2008 NAAQS Attainment and RFP Plan.pdf2008 NAAQS NOTICE OF PUBLIC HEARING.pdf

 1997 8-hour Ozone NAAQS: